pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 12        */
 13    }
 14}];
 ```

 ### Other examples

 #### Delete specific message from history

-To delete a specific message, pass the publish timetoken in End and timetoken-1 in Start.
+Use the message’s publish timetoken as end and timetoken-1 as start.

 ```
 1[self.client deleteMessagesFromChannel:@"channel" start:@15526611838554309 end:@15526611838554310